MProuts/MProuts.github.io/source/_posts/2016-02-21-so-youre-thinking-about-programming.markdown

    between languages, so in no way will you be like locking yourself into anything.
 Actually, the opposite is true -- learning your first programming language will make learning a second one way easier.
-If you're having some trouble deciding, let the following Harry Potter Sorting Hat Quiz™ guide your decision:
+If you're having trouble deciding, let the following Harry Potter Sorting Hat Quiz™ guide your decision:

   With which of the following Hogwarts houses do you most closely identify?